In this iNovah Case Study, we present to you the very unique situation of the City of Seattle, Washington.

 Seattle’s use of Trust Accounts grants the ability to hold and successfully manage all city deposits in one central place.
 Including cases where funds are unidentified.
 The city uses two types of Trust Accounts, also known as Escrow Accounts, for their financials.

 The most commonly used is the Treasurer’s Clearing Account.
 This account houses unidentified funds pending coding, allowing the city to hold money for deposit until its correct placement is determined.
-Although the funds are unidentified, the City is able to record them in the General Ledger and deposit the funds at their bank.
+Although the funds are unidentified, the City is able to record them in the General Ledger for deposit.
 The Treasurer’s Clearing Account simplifies tracking as iNovah manages all movement from the time of deposit until the time it reaches the right “bucket.”
 By handling the journaling of funds, iNovah controls the deposit and movement process, eliminating manual journal entry errors.

 The City also utilizes Guaranty Deposit (GD) Accounts to hold money for the completion of a project or activity.
 For example, Seattle’s Department of Transportation requires funds held pending completion of permit work.
 Once completed, a deposit refund is performed using a customer interface from iNovah to PeopleSoft via the PeopleSoft single supplier upload.
 This implementation eliminates the need for the Treasury office to manually process refund checks for deposits held.

 “iNovah has simplified many of our processes by adding a single interface.
 This has greatly improved accuracy, plus we have the ability to add new interfaces as needed.
 Things that were previously done manually can now be done inside the system, saving us time and potential errors. iNovah’s vast capabilities have improved the management of City-wide funds, helping us provide the best service to our citizens.”